verekia/verekia/README.md

 How is it going everyone?
-There's a lot of code here!
-Feel free to look around.
-The most current code I've been writing is my [Stack](https://github.com/verekia/stack) which is a generic app built with a full-stack architecture with all the modern goodness.
+My projects, blog, and consulting services are [v1v2.io](https://www.v1v2.io).
 Cheers and keep on coding folks! ✌️